דלג לתוכן הראשי

 The Broader Perspective

 The practical lesson is twofold.
-First, beware of the temptation of a single "superfood" that solves everything.
+First, be wary of the temptation of a single "superfood" that solves everything.
 Almost always, when a claim sounds too good to be true, the human evidence tells a much more modest story.
-Second, it is important to remember that the foundation of health and longevity is not a single supplement, but a balanced diet, movement, sleep, and control of metabolic parameters, and moringa can be, at best, a small and safe contributor to that.
-And that is precisely the perspective we hold here: to rate each supplement according to what the science truly shows, when it is promising, and when it is wise to remain cautious.
+Second, it is important to remember that the foundation of health and longevity is not a single supplement, but a balanced diet, movement, sleep, and control of metabolic parameters, and moringa can be, at best, a small and safe contributor.
+And that is exactly the perspective we hold here: to rate each supplement according to what the science really shows, when it is promising, and when it is wise to remain cautious.

 References: